Bee Nest Removal Cost

 Although you may think a bee is just a bee, the species impacts the removal and relocation service required.
 Honeybees are often relocated, while bumblebees can be left to their own devices.

-Other species, such as carpenters, may need different handling, resulting in different pricing for increased risk.
+Other species, such as carpenter bees, may need different handling, resulting in different pricing for increased risk.

 Building Regulations Related to Bee Nest Removal

 Bees are essential for the planet’s ecosystem, but they aren’t a protected species at the time of writing.
-In the UK, bees are classed as an endangered species, and several acts help to protect them:
+In the UK, several acts help to protect them:

 Due to their intrinsic value to the planet, bees need these regulations to help avoid unnecessary pests and diseases from harming their kind.
 These acts also help to encourage safe relocation to protect bee populations.

-While bee extermination is legal in the UK, regulations are surrounding it:
+While the extermination of bees is technically legal in the UK, there are regulations and recommended guidelines:

 Any extermination service must be part of a regulated UK pest control body, such as The British Pest Control Association (BPCA) or The National Pest Technicians Association (NPTA), to ensure they are working according to guidelines.

 Removal methods will differ depending on the species of bee.
-The most common method is a professional relocation, where the hive, nest, or swarm is safely removed from your premises and rehomed in a more suitable, protected environment.
+The most common method is a professional relocation, where the hive, nest, or swarm is safely removed and rehomed in a more suitable, protected environment.
+This allows the bees to live and provide for the planet while being moved in an eco-friendly, environmentally, and ethical way.

 However, in some instances, extermination may be the only option.
 This is most likely in circumstances where: